 English at Key Stage 3

-We start Key Stage 3 in English with a memorable and creative response to Neil Gaiman’s Coraline culminating in whole creative day exploration of story writing and art.
+We start Key Stage 3 in English with an engaging and creative response to Tracey Baptiste’s Caribbean gothic story Jumbies.
 We continue by reading a range of high quality, engaging and challenging texts which reflects our community.
 Our curriculum is designed to ensure that pupils read whole texts because we recognise the importance of students being given the opportunity to immerse themselves in a text, to develop their own interpretations, and to explore layers of meaning.

 We teach in mixed ability groups throughout Key Stage 3 with support and appropriate levels of challenge for students who need it.
 Lessons are varied, encompassing discussion, imaginative writing, oracy and performance.
 In Year 9 we focus on the skills required for GCSE whilst keeping a broad and relevant curriculum.
 To help encourage reading for pleasure, students spend one lesson a fortnight in the library where they can choose books to take home.